tytydraco/yessleep/out/Something_Pursued_My_Uncle_In_Vietnam_Back_In_1967.md

 He taught me to always tell the truth and wasn't the type of person who scared easily either.

-Anyway, as he began to tell me his story I could hear the fear in his voice (which was unusual for him) so, I knew everything he was about to tell me was true.
+Anyway, as he began to tell me his story I could hear the fear in his voice (which was unusual for him) so, I knew then that everything he was about to tell me  was going to be true.

 After taking a sip of water, he began his story...